 Sadly, the edges of the city now extend into those very desert plains.
 Developments spill over the landscape like a rogue fire, forever scarring it with concrete, pavement and buildings.
 Although, surrounding large expanses of desert do still exist, around the Franklin Mountains our beautiful and unique desert wonderland is dying and there is now nothing we can do to restore the whimsical charm that has been lost.
 Of the developments that have already taken place, the desert is gone.
 Today our children will only know a concrete-laden place disconnected from our native and natural space.

-I have lived in El Paso for the past 18 years and adore the desert southwest with its animals, plants and other charms.
+After growing up in the Great Lakes Region, I lived in El Paso for several years and adore the desert southwest with its animals, plants and other charms.
 When I was younger, my father and I used to make the drive on a two-lane desert highway to Alamogordo, New Mexico to visit my grandmother nearly every weekend.
 The hour and a half drive was always an enjoyable experience.
 I remember being able to take in the vastness of the desert during those trips.
 Occasionally, I’d see jackrabbits, desert cotton-tails, mule deer, hawks and turkey vultures as I peered out the window.

 Each drive was different but the same and there was always very little traffic.
 Sometimes we’d have to drive back to El Paso during the nighttime.
 One of my favorite things to do was to gaze upwards from the window to look at the starry sky.
 Night-time lightening storms were the best!
 The expanse of the desert allowed us to see lightening strikes in complete brilliance.
 A truly awesome sight, since there was nothing to obstruct the view except for distant mountain ranges.
 I remember imagining what animals would be wondering the desert’s night-scape and peered ever so focused into the darkness, ready to see the unexpected deer or snake.